-Following the promulgation of the Law, the Financial Regulatory Authority (the “FRA”) issued Decision No. 56 for the year 2020 (the “Decision”) regulating the establishment and licensing requirements of entities wishing to engage in consumer finance activity.
+Following the promulgation of the Law, the Financial Regulatory Authority (the “FRA”), which is the regulatory authority in accordance with the Law, issued Decision No. 56 for the year 2020 (the “Decision”) regulating the establishment and licensing requirements of entities wishing to engage in consumer finance activity.

 We briefly outline below the main aspects of the Law and the Decision: